1 9 7 5 (UK)

 Manuel wasn’t quite as stupid as Basil thought him, but the character was thought likely to offend Spaniards, so when the series aired in Spain he was made out to be Italian.

-In ‘The Germans’, try as he might to ‘not mention the war’, eccentric Basil confirms with his German guests that their meal order is “two eggs mayonnaise, a prawn Goebbels, a Hermann Goering and four Colditz salads”.
+In ‘The Germans’, try as he might to ‘not mention the war’, Basil (who has received a crack on the head) confirms with his German guests that their meal order is “two eggs mayonnaise, a prawn Goebbels, a Hermann Goering and four Colditz salads” before launching into a hysterical parody of Hitler, goose-stepping around the dining room.

 A US adaptation of Fawlty Towers, titled Snavely (aka Chateau Snavely), transferred the Torquay hotel setting to an off-highway hotel in middle America.